DinkeyKing/Improved-KCC/README.md

 Custom kinematic character controller with the ability to climb steps, for Godot.
 This project is a demonstration of my solution to the stepping problem.
 (I also implement other common features.)

+Does not work with Godot Physics!!!
+Use the Godot Jolt plugin!!!

 ## Motivaton
 The built in character controller fails to provide support for stair/step climbing.
 Flat bottomed collision shapes like cylinders and boxes get stuck on the foot of slopes, forcing the user to use a capsule shape (or other round shapes).
 I've also experienced buggy behaviour moving on top of rigid bodies.
 This is unacceptable.